neso613/python_coding/README.md

 to check memory usage
 du -sh *

 https://tmate.io/ - better for terminal sharing

+python programming book is also added.